kweonwooj/kaggle_santander_customer_satisfaction/3_Leustagos/README.md

 ## Source
-This solution is a re-implemenation of #1 Leustagos's 3rd place solution in Python.
+This solution is a re-implemenation of Team "#1 Leustagos"s 3rd place solution in Python.
 Original link is [here](https://github.com/diefimov/santander_2016).

 Personal comments has been included in python codes.